grafana/pyroscope/pkg/experiment/metastore/compaction/README.md

 2. Allocate a new lease with an expiration period calculated starting from the current command timestamp.
 3. Set the fencing token to the current command index (guaranteed to be higher than the job fencing token).

-The lost job might be reassigned to the same worker instance if that instance happens to detect the loss before others: the "abandoned" job is assigned to the first worker that requests new assignments, and no unassigned jobs are available.

 The worker instance that has lost the job is not notified immediately.
-If the worker reports an update for the job that is not assigned to it, or if the job is not found (for example, it has been completed by another worker), the scheduler responds with in-progress status and the current (maximal) fencing token.
+If the worker reports an update for the job that is not assigned to it, or if the job is not found (for example, it has been completed by another worker), the scheduler does not allocate a new lease; the worker *should* stop processing.
 This is a general mechanism to prevent the worker from unwanted processing of the job.

+The lost job might be reassigned to the same worker instance if that instance happens to detect the loss before others: the "abandoned" job is assigned to the first worker that requests new assignments, and no unassigned jobs are available.

 ### Worker Refusal

 If the worker is not capable of executing the job, it may abandon the job without any further notifications.
-The scheduler will re-assign the job to another worker eventually.
+The scheduler will reassign the job to another worker eventually.

 ### Job Failure

-If the worker reports a failure explicitly, the scheduler must re-assign the job.
+If the worker reports a failure explicitly, the scheduler must reassign the job.
 Like in the case of worker refusal, the lease expiration mechanism can be used in combination with increasing the job fence as we don't want to assign the job to the same worker.

-Additionally, to avoid infinite re-assignment loops, the scheduler must keep track of the number of failures for each job.
-If the number of failures exceeds the threshold, the job must be marked as `COMPACTION_STATUS_CANCELLED` in the schedule and never re-assigned.
+Additionally, to avoid infinite reassignment loops, the scheduler must keep track of the number of failures for each job.
+If the number of failures exceeds the threshold, the job must be marked as `COMPACTION_STATUS_CANCELLED` in the schedule and never reassigned.

 There's no explicit mechanism to protect from malfunctioning or malicious workers.